 Most recently, EOHHS met with the HCBS and behavioral health community on July 16, 2021 to share additional details on the implementation of funding for time limited rate enhancements outlined in the Initial Spending plan, provide a high-level overview of investments included in the July Quarterly Spending plan and communicate next steps leading up to the October Quarterly Spending plan.

-EOHHS will host a series of public forums providing an opportunity for Stakeholders to engage on key topics, themes and issues related to investments contemplated for inclusion in the October Quarterly spending plan.
-Thematic areas of focus are listed below.
-Registration is separate for each forum.
-Please click on the appropriate link(s) below to register.
+EOHHS hosted a series of public forums providing an opportunity for Stakeholders to engage on key topics, themes and issues related to investments contemplated for inclusion in the October Quarterly spending plan.
+Materials shared during these forums can be accessed by clicking on the links below:

 Massachusetts Spending Plans and Narratives